 Q. What tyre pressure should I have for track riding?

-A. Lower tire pressures than those recommended for road riding help to heat your tires up quickly for track riding.
+A. Lower tyre pressures than those recommended for road riding help to heat your tyres up quickly for track riding.
 Please feel free to ask for advice at bike check or any time during the day about tyre pressures and suspension set-up or any other questions you may have about track riding.

 Q. Am I covered by my bike insurance whilst riding on the track?

 A. Check your policy or ask the question of your insurance provider.